Writer, herb-lover, rabble-rouser, thrill-seeker. Anti-this-and-that but also dreaming.

 With an early 20's past life in fashion design, I now use my hands to map and mark the body through movable states of (dis)embodiment.
 A graduate of Goddard College's MA program, I am finishing a book project that translates the embodied experience of a queer survivor of multiple forms of violence.
 In it I weave together theory, social justice movement work, literary sources, creative non-fiction, embroidery, radical somatic and healing arts practices and more.

-I feel a kindred kind of love and respect for survivors of sexual violence.
+I feel a kindred kind of love and respect for survivors of multitude of traumas.
 I admire our willingness to sit with what is profoundly complicated and difficult.
 I admire our tenacity and resilience, our searching for healing, our willingness to settle into the life-long continuum of healing.
 I admire our desires to shift and grow into aliveness.

 far right photo by Kristin Wolford